Traditional Book Publishing

 Should we decide to publish your manuscript, we will ask you to sign a contract allowing us to do so.
 The contract will outline the rights we want to acquire.
 That might include only the printed version, printed and electronic version and/or local or international rights to print and pay your royalties–or perhaps other options.

 In the traditional publishing model Lauric pays royalties based on book sales.
-We pay annually in January based on the preceeding 12 months of sales.
-Royalties are paid only on the amount for which we've already received payment.
-The percercentage we pay varies based on the book genre and method of publication.
+We pay annually in January based on the previous 12 months of sales for which proceeds have been received at that time.
+The percentage we pay varies based on the book genre and method of publication.
 All terms will be outlined in your contract.

-Manuscripts we publish include: men's action adventure, women's action adventure, fiction with strong male or female characters, non-fiction relating to geopolitical issues, finance, relationships.
+Manuscripts we publish include: men’s action adventure, women’s action adventure, fiction with strong male or female characters, non-fiction relating to geopolitical issues, finance, relationships.
 We are interested in strong, intelligent, thought-provoking books.
-We are interested in publishing books relevant now and relevant 10 years from now.
+We are interested in publishing books relevant now that will also be relevant 10 years from now.

 The Vast Opportunities for Print on Demand